Lloyd-K/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment.md

 ## Week 5: addressing persistent and challenging behaviour

+### ECTs

 For this topic you’ll need to:

-- work through the self-study materials below
+- work through the self-study materials below (50 minutes)
+- attend a training session arranged by your induction tutor (90 minutes)
-- catch up with your mentor
+- catch up with your mentor (60 minutes)

-Duration: 50 minutes.

 1. [Session Overview](/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-5-ect-session-overview)
 2. [Theory](/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-5-ect-theory)